-This field placement experience provides an opportunity for students to work with students with learning disabilities and observe how they are serviced in the school setting.
+This clinical experience provides an opportunity for Hope teacher candidates to work with students with learning disabilities and observe how they are serviced in the school setting.
+Teacher candidates focus on experiences in a special education setting at the elementary, middle, or high school level.